robertson1Name: Neil Robertson

 Rankings rise

-Following a spell off the tour however, it was to be the 2003/4 season when Robertson would really begin to establish himself in the professional ranks.
 Having won the World Amateur Championship in New Zealand to reclaim a spot on the tour, he not only reached his first ranking event quarter-final but also won the Benson & Hedges Championship, earning him a spot in the prestigious Masters tournament.
-Although he lost his opening match 6-2 to local hero Jimmy White, Robertson had shown enough to suggest that he had serious talent and his performances moved him up to 68th in the world.
+Although he lost his opening match 6-2 to local hero Jimmy White, Robertson had demonstrated his talent and his other performances moved him up to 68th in the world.

 Neil clinches the 2010 World Championship, watched by his proud mother